-3.1 Integrating the Centre into the ECO's Existing Institutional Structure
+3.1 Establishment of the Centre within the Framework of ECO

-The Centre will be integrated into the ECO's existing structure.
-The Centre has been designed according to the context of the ECO Vision 2025 and the climate and energy-related international agreements entered into by the ECO-region countries.
+The Centre has been designed according to the objectives envisaged in ECO Vision 2025 and in line with the international community's efforts for addressing the global climate and energy-related concerns.
 A review of the ECO's mandates and activities and the important regional and national programmes and the experience of other centres have informed the proposed design of the Centre.
 Staffing suggestions, budget proposal, and areas where the Centre should not work all reflect this multitude of influences.
 The relationships between the Centre and other regional and sub-regional organisations have been mapped out, with the proposed areas of overlap and collaboration, to support detailing the areas of collaboration in the first operational phase.